 And there’s no better time than now to get involved: your voice and insights are vital to creating a welcoming space that best serves the needs of the Black alumni community.
 Come join us at an upcoming event to converse with fellow alumni, or reach out with suggestions about content or programming that would be meaningful to you.

-- RSVP for the Black Alumni Alliance Reception
+Pre-Show Black Alumni Alliance Reception

-- RSVP for the Black Alumni Alliance Summit
+Black Alumni Alliance Summit

 Join fellow alumni for a half-day summit designed to engage alumni in conversation with each other, as well as with current students and faculty, on a variety of topics.

 Robert L. Smith Meeting Room and Kogod Arts Center

 The Sidwell Friends Black Alumni Alliance (BAA) unites Sidwell Friends alumni from around the world who identify and are allied with Black and African-heritage diaspora communities.
 The BAA fosters intergenerational relationships between Black alumni, highlights and celebrates alumni contributions, and creates meaningful social and professional engagement opportunities between alumni.
 The BAA also builds purposeful connections to faculty, students, and the life of the School, enhancing Black alumni pride, participation, and philanthropic commitment to Sidwell Friends.

 All Sidwell Friends alumni who identify as black and African American are welcome as members of the Black Alumni Alliance.
 In addition, the BAA has an Advisory Council made up of alumni volunteers who provide guidance on programming, communications, and engagement opportunities.
 The Advisory Council may also be called upon to provide support and feedback to Sidwell Friends administrators with regard to Equity, Justice and Community (EJC) programming and initiatives.

 - Participate in two meetings per year: one in the fall and one in the spring (in person or via phone)

 - Attend, whenever possible, BAA events and programming